 At the end of the breakfast, I went to my friend and said, “Okay, I just cried.
 I’m throwing my money at you.
 What else can I do?"
 And that is how I was able to connect with Nicole, the director at the time.
 From there, I started my board service.

 WLM: Why do you think the organization is essential to our community?

 JC: It’s estimated that one in 20 children in Michigan will experience the death of an adult important to them.
 Those kids are going to have to figure out how to navigate grief and get through navigate life without a person who was important.
 If kids aren’t able to navigate that grief and express their fears and anger in an emotionally safe environment, it can have a really negatively impact their growth going forward.

 We have seen a lot of positive results in engagement, behavior and experience, particularly in school environments.
 The program really helps them figure out how to express themselves and feel comfortable living in their life again without the person they lost.
-We are helping kids get their lives back, and I think
+We are helping kids get their lives back, and I think that’s important.

 We have programming at our location (2000 Michigan St NE), but we also do classes in schools.
 The classes are very important because the kids are learning in their peer groups.
 We’re looking to be in about 15 different school systems in the area coming this fall— elementary, middle and high schools.
 We’re the only branch that’s going into elementary classes because we have a really big need for it.

 WLM: What are you most looking forward to as director?

 JC: There are a lot of opportunities for people to learn about Ele’s Place, and we have some really cool events coming up for people to do just that.
 There is a fall reception on Nov.15, which is Children’s Grief Awareness Day.
 We are holding our Five Year Reception for our fifth anniversary.
 And we are honoring one of the founding board members with a visionary award.